 - Earn Emory credit (4 credits)

-Global Internships are available in key locations that offer a wide range of placment opportunities for arts and sciences majors.
+Global Internships are available in key locations that offer a wide range of placement opportunities for arts and sciences majors.
 Students live in furnished student housing for the duration of the program.
-Housing is located convenient to public transportation and includes kitchen facilities, access to laundry, and WiFi.
+Housing is located convenient to public transportation and includes access to laundry and WiFi.

 Sample Internship Placements